 In DOCSIS 3.0, the DSG Agent labels all multicast traffic with a DSID to be used by the eCM for filtering and forwarding purposes.
 The DSG Agent broadcasts the DSID(s) to be used for DSG tunnel traffic in the DSG DA-to-DSID Association Entry TLV in the MDD message.
+Exactly one DSID value is assigned for each DSG Tunnel Address, and as each DSG Tunnel can have multiple classifiers associated with it, multiple IP Multicast streams can be associated with a single DSID.
+Thus, forwarding of DSG Tunnel traffic is different from standard DOCSIS 3.0 Multicast forwarding where each IP Multicast Session is assigned and labeled with its own DSID.
 The DSG Agent is not permitted to modify the DSID that is associated with a Destination Address once it has been added to the MDD message; as such, entries in the DSG DA-to-DSID Association Entry TLV can only be added or deleted, but never modified.
 The DSG Agent can only modify the DSG DA-to-DSID Association Entry TLV in the MDD message when it modifies the DCD message due to the addition or deletion of DSG rules.
-18